alireza91/Catchup/README.md

 ## Catchup
-Catchup is a simple nuget package made in with .Net Core for Persians
+Catchup is a simple nuget package made with .Net Core for Persians

 # Description
 Catchup produces a random 4 digits number in words as a string to be read by human beings.
 Users must enter the exact match of the number generated to become validated as a non-robotic user.

 ## Setup
-I recommend to inject the interface "ICaptcha" as a dependency so you can access the methods use them inside your "business layer".
+I recommend to inject the interface "ICaptcha" as a dependency so you can access the methods and use them inside your "business layer".

 ## How it works
 # Get a captcha as string